NEDER-Hocine/Pokemon-Search-App/README.md

 # Pokémon Search App

-A simple JavaScript application that fetches Pokémon data from the PokéAPI and displays it to the user.
+A simple JavaScript application that fetches Pokémon data for the first 20 Pokémons from the PokéAPI and displays it to the user.

 ## Features
 - Search Pokémon by name or ID